s1ddok/Sardonyx/README.md

 - [x] Support multiple inputs and outputs
 - [x] Support both XLA and TFEager for S4TF
 - [ ] Add more layer converters and it's variations (edge-cases, paddings)
-- [ ] Support constant inputs for all the layers
+- [x] Support constant inputs for all the layers
 - [ ] Normalize node/graph names to be valid Swift identifiers
 - [ ] Provide Sardonyx-as-a-library experience for users to provide their own custom converters
 - [x] Support node sequence folding (like inject subsequent RELU into previous Conv node's activation)
 - [ ] Support other scalar types outside of Float for S4TF
 - [ ] Introduce a Metal Performance Shaders backend
 - [ ] Generate a Swift Package instead of a `.swift` and `.data` files
-- [ ] Generation customization: provide custom input names, custom access level and more
+- [ ] Generation customization: provide custom input names, custom access level, additional outputs and more

 ## Dependencies